mhBrice/thesis/article3/article3.md

 location (median) between the distributions of two samples.
 The before-after distributions are not paired because saplings may occur in different plots during the two time periods.
-We compared the latitudinal shifts among disturbance levels and the altitudinal shifts among bioclimatic domains using the same tests.
+We compared the latitudinal shifts among disturbance levels (where the disturbance level was determined as the highest level of disturbance that occurred between the historical and recent period) and the altitudinal shifts among bioclimatic domains using the same tests.